ivy-llc/ivy/docs/partial_source/contributing/3_docstrings.rst

     +:code:`ivy.Array` or :code:`ivy.NativeArray` instances, as shown in the type hints +and also the examples below.

-Following these changes, the new doctrsing is as follows:
+Following these changes, the new docstring is as follows:

 .. code-block:: python